teusink/Home-Security-by-Pi/3-Hardening.md

 - Allow outgoing HTTPS.
 - Allow outgoing (s)FTP.
 - See a list of [Well-known TCP-UDP Protocols and Port-numbers](https://github.com/teusink/Home-Security-by-Pi/blob/master/Well-known-TCP-UDP-Protocols-and-Port-numbers.md)

+## Anti-malware, -virus, -exploit and -rootkits
+In order to protect yourself from an attack, or in order to prevent infection from spreading to other vulnerable systems, it is key to utilize anti-malware and -rootkit solutions.
+ClamAV is used to fight of malware, virusses, trojans and what not.
+RootKit Hunter is used to scan for rootkits and kill those.

+### ClamAV
+- Install ClamAV using: `sudo apt-get install clamav clamav-daemon`.
+- Configure a daily scan using crontab: `crontab -e`
+- Add this line: `0 2 * * * sudo bash ./clam-work.sh >/home/pi/clam-work.log`.
+This line means that it will do an update of the definition files and scan the entire Pi every night at 2 am and it outputs it logs to a log file.
+- Add this line: `0 6 * * * sudo /usr/sbin/ssmtp your_account_name@domain.tld < /home/pi/clam-work.log`.
+This line means that the log-file created in the work above will be emailed to you every night at 6 am.

+### RootKit Hunter
+Placeholder

 ## Random Number Generator
 The rngd daemon acts as a bridge between a Hardware TRNG (true random number generator) such as the ones in some Intel/AMD/VIA chipsets, and the kernel's PRNG (pseudo-random number generator).
 Also according to Jacob Salmela it can help prevent weird erros in your logs.